 I still had some meat sauce in the refrigerator that needed to be used, so I suggested zoodles topped with meat sauce for dinner.
 The Master Taste Tester quickly agreed!

-The ingredients for the zoodles included fresh zucchini, onion, olive oil, salt, and freshly ground black pepper.
+I used the following ingredients for the zoodles: Fresh zucchini, onion, olive oil, salt, and freshly ground black pepper.

 I started by spiralizing the zucchini.